I have gained great insight into the strength of human beings by working with victims of domestic abuse. They are truly an inspiration to me.

 We know that individual skills and interests vary and that not everyone can volunteer the same amount of time.
 Therefore, we offer many opportunities with various time commitments.

-Persons interested in working directly with clients need to complete the state-mandated 48-hour training.
+Training: In addition to Volunteer Orientation, direct service volunteers must complete a state-mandated 48-hour training course before working with clients.
 The training covers a wide range of topics, from understanding the cultural contexts of violence in America to addressing legal issues that victims face.
-Training explores questions such as: why do people choose to abuse and why don’t victims just leave?
+Training explores questions such as “Why do people choose to abuse and why don’t victims just leave?”
+Family Shelter offers training 3 times a year.
 For more information on our 48-Hour Training click here.

 - Shelter Supporter